Subscribe to our

 Kim is a delight to spend time with, so caring, positive and energetic.

-Based in Kathmandu since 2002, Kim has been looking for the perfect spot to build her bamboo hut since the late eighties.
-Her search has taken her on fishing boats, rafts, rickety buses and small planes, along remote trails, through jungles and high plateaus and over high passes in such destinations as Central and Southeast Asia, Africa, Australia, New Zealand and the South Pacific, eventually leading her back through the States.
-In the US, she lived most recently in Hawaii, California and Colorado, where she spend most of her time outdoors biking, hiking, surfing, windsurfing and even working a bit doing marketing for one of the most prestigious adventure travel companies in the US.
-Although she now has a barn-full of ‘curios’ to fill the house, that idyllic dwelling still eludes her.
+Kim began has been looking for the perfect spot to build her bamboo hut in the late eighties.
+Her search took her on fishing boats, rafts, rickety buses and small planes, along remote trails, through jungles and high plateaus and over high passes in such destinations as Central and Southeast Asia, Africa, Australia, New Zealand and the South Pacific, eventually leading her back through the States.
+In the US, she lived in Hawaii, California and Colorado, where she spend most of her time outdoors biking, hiking, surfing, windsurfing and even working a bit doing marketing for one of the most prestigious adventure travel companies in the US.

 Kim left the States at the start of 2001, travelling to Kathmandu to teach English in the Everest region for the Spring.
 Soon afterwards, she met Joel and Jamie, joined Project Himalaya, and has been creating and leading treks in Nepal, Ladakh & Zanskar, Tibet, Bhutan and Mongolia ever since.
 She and Lhakpa Dorji Sherpa, her trekking partner, lead at least seven or eight Himalayan treks together each year; both love to explore, and never tire of camping high in the mountains, trekking along remote Himalayan trails, crossing high passes, staying in traditional Himalayan villages, learning about local cultures and living amongst the Tibetan and Ladakhi nomads.